tek79/node-red-contrib-i2clcd-alt/README.md

 - Rate limiting of incoming messages is not necessary when using this library.

-- Node sleep (dependency) seems to install with some errors under Node versions > 8.x, investigating replacing this although it appears to be working.

 - Periodic re-initialization of the display may be necessary and seems dependent on outside factors.
 The display may become blank or display random characters.
 Sending **init** to the display at a fixed interval is recommended if you encounter this issue.
 If anyone is able to spot the cause of this issue, please suggest a solution in the issues section.
 Update, 2021-07-01: this issue was caused by nearby AC electrical interference.

 - Not sure of your device's I2C address?